Icy moonquakes

 Icy moonquakes are sudden vibrations or shaking events that occur on the surfaces of icy moons, resulting from the abrupt release of energy within their interiors.
 Although direct seismic measurements from these moons remain elusive, tectonic landforms such as ridges, troughs, bands, and undulations observed on Europa, Ganymede, and Enceladus suggest active tectonism beneath their icy moons.
 These moons are known to harbor subsurface oceans beneath their icy crusts, which may play a role in driving such processes.

 Current understanding of icy moonquakes is primarily based on data from spacecraft missions such as Galileo and Cassini, which have provided high-resolution imagery and stereo-derived topography.
 These datasets were studied to analyze geological features such as fault scarps, smooth terrains, and landslides—interpreted as the surface expressions of tectonic processes like extensional faulting and mass wasting, potentially triggered by seismic activity.

-Unlike earthquakes on Earth that are typically caused by the movement of tectonic plates, icy moonquakes result from geological and tidal forces.
+Unlike earthquakes on Earth that are typically caused by the movement of tectonic plates, icy moonquakes result from geological and tidal force processes.
 Studying these processes is essential for understanding the internal structures/dynamics and potential habitability of icy moons in the outer solar system.